Steps for Admission

 - A new lawyer who has actively practiced law for less than 3 years in any jurisdiction prior to admission to the Idaho State Bar must also complete the New Attorney Program within the first year of admission to the Idaho State Bar.
 The New Attorney Program is held twice a year in Boise in the spring and fall on the morning of each Admission Ceremony.
 It is not available online as a recorded program.

 If you have questions about the application process or the admission requirements, please contact Maureen Ryan Braley, Director of Admissions, or Belinda Brown, Admissions Analyst.
-If you have questions about the Practical Skills Seminar, please contact Mahmood Sheikh, Deputy Executive Director.
+If you have questions about the New Attorney Program, please contact Mahmood Sheikh, Deputy Executive Director.
 If you have questions about CLE or licensing requirements, please contact Annette Strauser, Membership Administrator.
 All can be reached by phone at (208) 334-4500.